davecb/Play-it-Again-Sam/cmd/runLoadTest/runLoadTest.md

   This is handy when one has already done a test at a low range of TPS and wishes to test at higher loads.

--real-time
+-tail
-* Override -tps and tail -f the input file instead.
+* Tail -f the input file.
-  This allows a machine to be fed the same load as another machine at the same time.
+  This allows a machine to be fed the same load as another machine at the same time, up to a speciofied tps.
 It is for parallel running and finding cases where the new program differs from the old.

+### Test-type options (not used)
+-ro [reserved]
+* Run the test honoring only GET lines in the input.
+This is the default case, and the -ro option itself is reserved for when we have -rw and -wo options

+-rw max [reserved]
+* Run the test using both GET and PUT lines.
+The parameter is the size in bytes of the largest file to be put, so it can be precreated from /dev/urandom.
+This was formerly the default, but the used case was malformed and it was deferred.

+-wo max [reserved]
+* Run the test using only PUT lines.
+The parameter is the size in bytes of the largest file to be put, so it can be precreated from /dev/urandom.
+Only ever used for creating data, but mkLoadTestFiles did a cleaner job.
+Deferred pending a good use case.

 ### Data options